About MLaw Programs

 MLaw Programs is a state-of-the-art collaboration between the University of Maryland, College Park and the University of Maryland Francis King Carey School of Law, driven by MPower.
 It affords students unparalleled opportunities to evaluate and interact with a wide range of diverse and intellectually stimulating legal communities.

 In an increasingly globalized society, students and educators must engage with their communities by cultivating knowledge and developing a foundation for leadership and innovation.
 MLaw hosts events on campus, including the successful collaborative MLaw panel series with Carey School of Law.
-Additionally, Students can leverage University of Maryland’s close proximity to Annapolis, Baltimore and Washington, D.C., to attend additional lectures and events, engage in internships and service work, and meet with leaders and practitioners in the federal government, think-tanks, NGOs, nonprofit organizations, and law and consulting firms.
+Additionally, students can leverage University of Maryland’s close proximity to Annapolis, Baltimore and Washington, D.C. to attend additional lectures and events, engage in internships and service work, and meet with leaders and practitioners in the federal government, think-tanks, NGOs, nonprofit organizations, and law and consulting firms.

-Deriving strength from its MPower partnership, MLaw’s intra-institutional and interdisciplinary approach to the study of law is among of the first of its kind.
+Deriving strength from its MPower partnership, MLaw’s intra-institutional and interdisciplinary approach to the study of law is among the first of its kind.